Worship with us

 We meet at the church (find us here) for our Sunday Service each week starting at 10am.

-You can see our current order of service here.
+See our Easter order of service

-Click on the links to listen to the setting of the Gloria and the Sanctus we are currently using (from the Addington Service by R Shephard).
+You can listen to the setting of the Gloria and the Sanctus we are currently using (from the Addington Service by R Shephard).